-As some wag recently tweeted after the recent presidential election, orange is the new black: the buffoonish Trump will soon replace the oleaginous Obama as leader of the world's most powerful nation.
+As some wag tweeted after the recent presidential election, orange is the new black: Trump the Terrible will soon replace the oleaginous Obama as the leader of the world's most powerful nation.
 Trump's white nationalist supporters and hangers-on are naturally ecstatic - and some of them may even find positions of power in the new administration.
-As Stephen Malkmus once sang, the freaks have stormed the White House.

-But some context is needed.
-Judging by mainstream journalism and social media postings, it seems that most liberals reckon a Trump presidency to be a worse outcome than a Clinton one would have been.
+While it is unlikely that Trump will go through with all, or even many of his pledges, we can expect the policies of Trump's administration broadly to match the reactionary rhetoric of his presidential campaign.
+Disaster certainly beckons - for workers, minorities and the environment.
+But some context is also needed.
+Judging by mainstream journalism and social media commentary, most liberals reckon a Trump presidency to be a worse outcome than a Hillary Clinton one would have been.
 I am not so sure.
-While Trump is undoubtedly a monstrously vulgar reactionary, Clinton is a thoroughgoing neoliberal and a corrupt sadist (recall her cavalier quip on the demise of Gaddafi: 'we came, we saw, he died') who, as Secretary of State, has actually been responsible for spreading death and destruction across the globe.
-There is no reason to assume that she represented the 'lesser evil' in the recent election.
+While The Orange One is undoubtedly a monstrously vulgar reactionary, Clinton is a thoroughgoing neoliberal and a corrupt sadist (recall her cavalier quip following the savage killing of Libya's Muammar Gaddafi in a drainage pipe: 'we came, we saw, he died').
+As Secretary of State under Obama, Clinton was responsible not just for cruel words, but for spreading actual death and destruction across the globe.
+There is little reason to assume that she represented the 'lesser evil' in the recent election.

-A similar point could be made about the relationship of Trump to his predecessor, Obama.
-Many liberal commentators see the passage from Obama to Trump as constituting what Carl Jung called enantiodromia, a radical shift from good to evil.
-Throughout the election campaign, they bemoaned Trump's every racist remark and lewd confession - and even seemed to derive a perverse enjoyment from relating them.
-And when Trump emerged victorious, some of these liberals even expressed a desire to emigrate before the Orange Thermidor gets under way (I'm a cosmopolitan individualist, get me out of here).
-But while liberals have revelled in the daily reports of Trump's bigotry, they have generally been silent on the crimes of the man who has been US president for the past eight years.
-When these are properly considered, Trump's succession appears less like a break with the past and more like business as usual.
+A similar point could be made about the relationship of Trump to his predecessor, Barack Obama.
+Many liberal commentators see the passage from Obama to Trump in terms of what Carl Jung called enantiodromia, a radical transition from good to evil.
+Throughout the election campaign, they bemoaned Trump's every racist remark and lewd confession - and even seemed to derive a perverse enjoyment from discussing them.
+And when Trump emerged victorious, some US liberals even expressed a desire to emigrate before the nasty stuff got underway (I'm a cosmopolitan individualist, get me out of here).
+But while liberals have revelled in the daily reports of Trump's bigotry, they have generally been silent on the crimes of the man who was US president for the past eight years.
+When these crimes are considered, Trump's succession appears less like a break with the past and more like business as usual.